joshhartigan/pleasant/README.md

 plans to be written in literate CoffeeScript)*.

 This file documents what I'm learning/thinking/doing while trying to implement the language.
+It's mainly for me to remember things that I'm learning, and see how I'm improving.
 See DESCRIPTION.md for a specification/description of the language.

 ## Contents: